Theobragstad/Hangman/README.md

 # hangman
-Very simple terminal-based hangman game that I challenged myself to make in approximately one hour.
+Simple terminal-based hangman game that I challenged myself to make in approximately one hour.

 Compile: g++ -std=c++11 hangman.cpp
 Run: ./a.out